andrewskyboss/milestone-project-02/README.md

       - Social media icons.

-- **Structure plane** - Usually users are visiting website to get just for some king of content.
-Information is logically structured into main parts.
+- **Structure plane** - Information in this project is structured and logically placed into main parts.
 All parts placed to the navigation.
+Exception is for Packages.
+They are not in the navigation and can be accessed through the destinations page.
+As well, main navigation elements are placed on the homepage into grid system and complimented by the images.

 - **Skeleton plane** - part for mock-ups:
   - Wireframes links are presented below: